QCEA PEACE PROGRAMME

 Since 2000, and the adoption of UN Security Council Resolution 1325 on Women, Peace and Security (WPS), peace and security institutions have been obligated to integrate gender perspectives into their work at both an organisational and operational level.
 20 years on, this project addresses the remaining practical challenges to achieving this goal.
 Specifically, the importance of leadership, strategies for overcoming institutional resistance and a lack of knowledge of the relevance of ‘gender’.
 The overarching aim of this project is to fill an existing gap by producing content of use for those involved in peace and security field operations and institutions.

-The project will therefore produce tangible guidance for individuals tasked with supporting gender in peace and security institutions and operations to navigate these obstacles.
-This includes the production of three short bespoke YouTube clips with accompanying best practice guides for use by end users.
-These will focus around the following three themes:
+The project has produced tangible guidance for individuals tasked with supporting gender in peace and security institutions and operations to navigate these obstacles.
+This includes a best practice guide with three accompanying YouTube clips.
+These focus on the following three themes:

 - - Why does gender matter?